pantheon-systems/terminus-composer-plugin/README.md

 * `terminus composer my-site.dev -- update`

 ### Note
-* The `--no-scripts` parameter is not supported on the Pantheon platform.
-If your workflow requires this parameter, run the command locally and push the resulting `composer.json` and `composer.lock` files to your repository.
+* The `--no-scripts` parameter is not supported on some Pantheon upstreams.
+If your operation requires this parameter, run the command locally along with `export COMPOSER_ROOT_VERSION=dev-main` and push the resulting `composer.json` and `composer.lock` files to your repository.

 ## Installation